tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Youbit aka Yapizon aka Coinbin.md

 ### Attribution

-Technically, as far as I can tell, only the "17% of assets" aka the December 2017 hack is attributed to DPRK.
+As far as I can tell, only the "17% of assets" aka the December 2017 hack is attributed to DPRK.

 Exchange 2 in [US v 113](https://github.com/tayvano/lazarus-bluenoroff-research/blob/main/pdfs/2020-03-02_USA-v-113_yinyin_complaint-cv-606.pdf)

+In the 2023 UN Report, they attributed both the April and December hacks to DPRK, as expected.

 ## Links